 - Option Exercise Price Must Not Be Lower Than Fair Market Value.
 The Amended and Restated 2014 Plan prohibits the granting of stock options or stock appreciation rights with exercise prices lower than 100% of the fair market value of the underlying shares on the date of grant, except for substitute awards made in connection with a merger or other corporate transaction. - No Repricings Without Stockholder Approval.
-Other than in connection with a stock split or similar change in the number of outstanding shares, the Amended and Restated 2014 Plan prohibits the repricing of stock options and stock appreciation rights without the approval of stockholders. - Limited Grants of Awards to Outside Directors.
-We may grant options, stock appreciation rights (SARs), restricted stock, restricted stock units, or a combination of these awards upon an outside director's initial election to our board of directors and annually for his or her continued service on the board.
+Other than in connection with a stock split or similar change in the number of outstanding shares, the Amended and Restated 2014 Plan prohibits the repricing of stock options and stock appreciation rights without the approval of stockholders. - Limited Grants of Awards to Non-Employee Directors.
+We may grant options, stock appreciation rights (SARs), restricted stock, restricted stock units, or a combination of these awards upon a non-employee director's initial election to our board of directors and annually for their continued service on the board.
 The Amended and Restated 2014 Plan limits the "expected value" of these awards to a dollar amount determined by our compensation consultant based on a review of compensation paid by peer companies; this dollar amount for any award may not exceed \$230,000 as of the date of grant.
 The expected value of an option or SAR is the value of the award on the date of grant, as determined by our board of directors using a reasonable valuation method.
 The expected value for restricted stock and restricted stock units is the fair market value of our common stock covered by the award on the date of grant. - Duration of Stock Options.
 Options and SARs may not be exercised more than ten years after the date of grant. - Share Counting.
 Shares tendered to us by a participant in the Amended and Restated 2014 Plan to purchase shares of common stock upon the exercise of an award or to satisfy tax withholding obligations, including shares retained from the award creating the tax obligation, will not be available for the future grant of awards.
 Also, shares that we purchase on the open market do not become available for issuance as future awards under the Amended and Restated 2014 Plan.
-For options and stock appreciation rights that may be settled in common stock, the full number of shares subject to the option or stock appreciation right will be counted against the shares available under the Amended and Restated 2014 Plan regardless of the number of shares actually used to settle such option or stock appreciation right upon exercise. - Section 162(m) of the Internal Revenue Code.
-The Amended and Restated 2014 Plan was structured so that awards thereunder can qualify as "performance-based" compensation under Section 162(m) of the Internal Revenue Code and therefore be exempt from the cap under Section 162(m) on the amount of compensation that can be deducted for federal income tax purposes.
-The "performance-based" compensation exemption, however, was repealed as part of the Tax Cuts and Jobs Act of 2017.
-All future awards (i.e., awards that are not grandfathered under prior law) will count towards the \$1,000,000 cap on deductible pay for covered employees.
+For options and stock appreciation rights that may be settled in common stock, the full number of shares subject to the option or stock appreciation right will be counted against the shares available under the Amended and Restated 2014 Plan regardless of the number of shares actually used to settle such option or stock appreciation right upon exercise.